Visiting Modern Art Museum with KIDS

 For example…. look at this funny art by Anne-Catherine Becker.
 Again…we use a different medium this time.
 The kids will LOVE this crazy art!
 She takes months creating the scene and then when she is ready to photograph…she heads to the fish market for her models.

-The artist, Anne-Catherine Becker-Echivard, calls her choice of medium “ the perfect recycling of art.
-Nothing is left over” because afterwards she cooks and eats the fish!
+The artist, Anne-Catherine Becker-Echivard, calls her choice of a medium “ the perfect recycling of art.
+Nothing is left over” because afterward she cooks and eats the fish!

 Does the above piece of art, with fish working to wrap chocolate fish on an assembly line, remind you of the I Love Lucy episode called Job Switching?
 This photo from IMDB just cracks me up.

 And that connection – between the fish art and the I Love Lucy scene from years ago is exactly the type of connection that you want to make in young brains!
 It increases the numbers of ‘roads’ the brain has leading from one thing to another and helps make life, art, and literature, meaningful.